 At the far right is the numeric keypad, laid out like a calculator.
-These keys can be used either to type numbers or to perform special functions, depending on the program or application you are using.
+I nese keys can be used either to type numbers or to perform special functions, depending on the program or application you are using.
 The functions of the computer control keys often vary, depending on the software with which they are being used.
-Useful keys to know about at the moment are:

-Delete - deletes a character to the left of the cursor.
+Useful keys to know about at the moment are: Delete - deletes a character to the left of the cursor.
 Ctrl - (Control) when held down while another key is pressed, changes the meaning of that key (rather like Shift).
 Cursor keys - moves the cursor (when it is visible) across the screen in the direction of the arrow.

-When to use the keyboard

-You will need to use the keyboard for the following tasks:

-- supplying answers to questions the computer asks in writable menu boxes (including giving names for files and documents you create) - using a word-processor, or a text editor like Edit.
+When to use the You will need to use the keyboard for the following tasks: keyboard • supplying answers to questions the computer asks in writable menu boxes (including giving names for files and documents you create) using a word-processor, or a text editor like Edit.
 Whenever you need to use the keyboard within the Archimedes desktop, a vertical bar appears (it is red, if you have a colour monitor).
-This is called a caret.
+This is called a caret .
 Any characters you type will appear to the left of the caret, which will move to the right.
+Practising using the keyboard The Applications suite contains a text editing program called Edit.
+This is represented on Applications disc 1 by a pen and a bottle of ink: ۶.
+To use Edit: Loading Edit insert Applications disc 1 into the drive click on the floppy disc drive icon on the icon bar.
+Double click on the !Edit icon.
+Edit will be loaded, and its icon will appear on the icon bar. click on the Edit icon on the icon bar to create an Edit window.
+You can now begin typing.

-Practising using the keyboard
+Using the keyboard